Harassment and abuse

 Copyrighted material & public domain content

-Copyright is designed to protect someone's work from theft.
+Copyright is designed to protect someone's intellectual property from theft.
 Generally speaking, anything you write is automatically and implicitly copyrighted.
 Under US law you don't need to register your work for it to be protected.
 Copyright can apply to many different kinds of works, including but not limited to music, song lyrics, poems, novels, technical books and movies.

 If you share copyrighted material without the permission of the person who holds the copyright, that's called copyright infringement and it is illegal.
 You may not use Scribd to share such material.
 Scribd cannot—and will not—provide legal advice pertaining to the copyright status of a particular document.
 You are responsible for knowing the copyright status of your content and whether its copyright license permits re-distribution via the web BEFORE you upload it to Scribd.